lenoctambule/PhysAnim-Unity/README.md

 ## Goal

 Real-Time CGI are now great enough to make the environment, the characters feel almost life-like and allowing blending between physics and animations and overall putting an emphasis on interactions is the last missing piece to create truly immersive experiences.
-VR/AR or high fidelity applications are crucial as the lack of interactivity (or bugs) can easily break the player's immersion.
+In VR/AR or high fidelity experiences, interactions are crucial as the lack of interactivity (or bugs) can easily break the player's immersion.
 The goal of PhysAnim is to bridge that last gap.

 ## Roadmap